 Ideally the simulations would be initialized from ECMWF's operational 9-km analyses, which may be obtained by making an archive order here.
 Note that research access is free of charge - if this is questioned, please contact Robin Hogan.
 A second option is to initialize from ECMWF's ERA5 reanalysis, which is also freely available.
 Generally this is an inferior option as it uses an older version of the model and is at lower resolution.
 If your model has its own analysis system or is normally initialized from different analysis dataset to the above, then if easier, this may be used instead.

-Two output datasets are envisaged from each model:
+The following output datasets are envisaged from each model:

 Three-dimensional model fields extracted over the Tropical Atlantic domain of ORCESTRA, bounded in longitude between 64°W and 8°W, and latitude between 4°S and 24°N. Ideally the output frequency would be 30 minutes for the 3D fields and 10 minutes for the 1D fields, but it is recognised that some models (and certainly archives of operational forecasts) are tricky to archive more frequently than every hour.
 Focus should be placed on the most interesting ORCESTRA case studies listed above, but storing the entire 24 hour period starting at 00 UTC.
 Output from ICON-MPI at 1.25 km for this region can be visualized here.